RTSProductions/RTSEngine/README.md

 ```

 ## Log
-`Log` is a class with four functions that can be used to log a message to the consel windo
+`Log` is a class with four functions that can be used to log a message to the console window
 ```cs
 Log.Normal("A Normal Log");